 outputFolder: Directory path of data folder created in 8.1.
 See example in 8.2.3

-Run Python.
+Run stackToPlanes.py script in Python.
+Images and folders should be created in destination outputFolder designated in steps 8.1 and 8.2.3.

 Open Nrecon, then open specimen folder to be processed.